-- Using narcotic pain medications.
-Opioid medications, especially long-acting ones such as methadone, increase the risk of central sleep apnea.
+- Using narcotic pain medicines.
+Opioid medicines, especially long-acting ones such as methadone, increase the risk of central sleep apnea.

 - Stroke.
-Having had a stroke increases your risk of central sleep apnea or treatment-emergent central sleep apnea.
+Having had a stroke increases the risk of central sleep apnea.

 Sleep apnea is a serious medical condition.
-Complications can include:
+Complications of OSA can include:

 Daytime fatigue.
-The repeated awakenings associated with sleep apnea make normal, restorative sleep impossible, making severe daytime drowsiness, fatigue and irritability likely.
+The repeated awakenings associated with sleep apnea make typical, restorative sleep impossible, in turn making severe daytime drowsiness, fatigue and irritability likely.

-You might have difficulty concentrating and find yourself falling asleep at work, while watching TV or even when driving.
+You might have trouble concentrating and find yourself falling asleep at work, while watching TV or even when driving.
 People with sleep apnea have an increased risk of motor vehicle and workplace accidents.

 You might also feel quick-tempered, moody or depressed.
 Children and adolescents with sleep apnea might perform poorly in school or have behavior problems.

 High blood pressure or heart problems.
-Sudden drops in blood oxygen levels that occur during sleep apnea increase blood pressure and strain the cardiovascular system.
-Having obstructive sleep apnea increases your risk of high blood pressure (hypertension).
+Sudden drops in blood oxygen levels that occur during OSA increase blood pressure and strain the cardiovascular system.
+Having OSA increases your risk of high blood pressure, also known as hypertension.